ThoughtWorksInc/Binding.scala/README.md

 Unlike ReactJS, a Binding.scala `@dom` method is NOT a regular function.
 It is a template that describes the relationship between data source and the DOM.
-When partial of the data source changed, Binding.scala framework knows the exact partial DOM corresponding to the partial data.
+When partial of the data source changed, the Binding.scala framework understands the exact partial DOM corresponding to the partial data.
 Then, Binding.scala only re-evaluates partial of the `@dom` method to update the partial DOM.

 With the help of the ability of precise data-binding provided by Binding.scala,